-I find the Lean Startup concept of a minimal viable product (MVP) rather exciting: It entails creating a first product version to test our ideas as quickly and cheaply as possible.
+I find the Lean Startup concept of a minimum viable product (MVP) rather exciting: It entails creating a first product version to test our ideas as quickly and cheaply as possible.
 This could be a throwaway prototype such as a mock-up or a product increment, working software that is tested and documented.
 The MVP works together with a build-measure-learn cycle: developing software, gathering customer feedback, and learning from it.

 With roots in the Scrum tradition, this sounds rather familiar to me: Validating assumptions by gathering customer feedback using product increments is called empirical management or inspect-and-adapt in Scrum.